dkirkby/E4S/power.md

 **Exercise:** Look up the stored energy in Joules of a gallon of gasoline.
 How does this compare with the batteries above?

+**Exercise:** Look up the stored energy in Joules of a gallon of Coca-Cola Original.
+You will need the following conversion: 1 kcal = 4184 Joules.

-**Exercise:** Calculate the cost ($) of 1 MegaJoule of stored energy in the form of AA batteries or gasoline.
+**Exercise:** Calculate the cost ($) of 1 MegaJoule of stored energy in the form of AA batteries, gasoline, or Coca-Cola.
 Which is more cost effective?

 A rechargeable battery allows you to periodically add stored energy, but requires some additional components.
 Browse batteries that can be used to power a Pico circuit [here](https://www.adafruit.com/category/917).
 To charge these, you would need [one of these](https://www.adafruit.com/category/575).